 Inventories consist of both work in process and finished goods.
-Work in process inventories are stated at third party costs of the component parts.
+Work in process inventories are stated at the lower of third party costs and net realizable value of the component parts.
 Finished goods inventories are stated at the lower of cost and net realizable value.
 Cost is determined based on the specific cost of the inventories acquired.
 Net realizable value represents the estimated selling price for inventories less any costs necessary to make the sale.